Question: Is this doctoral cohort limited to only Muckleshoot tribal member

 Question: Can I waive, transfer, or substitute course credits?

 Answer: It is appreciated that many students have prior graduate coursework.
 It is also recognized that students may have gained expertise by nature of their professional employment.
 In general, students are expected to take required courses, and bring whatever knowledge they have gained into the group learning experience.
-In order to petition to waive a required course, students must provide evidence of meeting the student learning objectives for that course in an academic setting.

 Question: What if I can't access my (Un)Official Transcripts due to the current COVID-19 pandemic?